How to Take Action Against the Smart Meters in WA Rollout

 As I always say, we can’t change the world overnight but we can change the most important part of our world; our own home.

-If you have any questions about the rollout of smart meters in WA and what this means for you, please feel free to book a free 20-minute eco consult.
+If you have any questions about the rollout of smart meters in WA and what this means for you, please feel free to book a phone consult.

 This blog post contains affiliate links, which means that if you buy one of the products I recommend through a link here, I earn a tiny commission.
 I only recommend products that I, myself, use.
 I will never recommend to you something that I haven’t tried and tested!
 Please feel free to send me a message if you want to know more about any of the products I share on the blog.